 The dog park Kær Hundepark was opened 24 February 2019.
 Here your dog can run free and play in the fenced park.
 Your dog must be compatible with other dogs and react on your call at any time.
 On the Danish Facebook group Hundetræf Kær Vestermark you can ask if someone want to join in on some playtime.

 Vets and the Danish Act on Dogs

 If you need a vet during the holiday, find an oversight here.

 What to do if the dog get lost of or looks similar to a breed on the prohibition list?

 Dear dog owner

-As you might have noticed with these specific rules, a part of them especially apply to dog breeds, which have been noticed in a negative way.
-But as a responsible dog owner, you might be attentive to your dog while travelling in unfamiliar surroundings.
+The dog owners who are noticed in a negative way, are here to stay.
+However, as a responsible dog owner, you might be attentive to your dog while travelling in unfamiliar surroundings.
 If so, your stay should be problem free.

 At the tourist office you can get brochures with detailed maps over the forests in the area.
 Here your dog has to be on a leash, but the many paths and beautiful surroundings offer you the chance to walk long distances with your dog.